 Admire the Colorado River

-Right by the petroglyphs, you’ll find a good view of the river.
+Right by the petroglyphs on Potash Road, you’ll find a good view of the river.
 Down at the Corona Arch trailhead, you’ll find the Gold Bar Recreation Site.
-The recreation site has a boat ramp, beach, and camping area, so if you want to go kayaking or swimming, this would be a great place to do that.
+The recreation site has a boat ramp, beach, and camping area, so if you want to go kayaking or swimming, this would be a great place to do that, but I can imagine it’s crazy busy in the summer, so I’d get there early.

 Check out Jug Handle Arch